 - Video-oculography and other methods of examining the vestibular system

-- Nerve and muscle biopsy
+- Muscles and nerve ending biopsy

 - Imaging tests: computed tomography and magnetic resonance imaging

 - Drug therapy with pills, injections and infusions

 - Auxiliary therapeutic procedures: physiotherapy, therapeutic exercises, including in the pool, occupational therapy, speech therapy, art therapy, and relaxation procedures

 Curriculum vitae of PD Dr. med.
 Axel Lipp

 PD Dr. med.
 Axel Lipp is the Head of the Department of Neurology and Epileptology at the Park-Clinic Weissensee Berlin.
 The specialist has more than 29 years of successful clinical experience.
 The doctor has excellent qualifications in treating diseases of the spinal cord, peripheral nerves, stroke, epilepsy and multiple sclerosis.
 Together with his team, Dr. med.
 Axel Lipp treats about 500 stroke patients every year.
 The specialist is a member of many professional medical organizations, including the German Neurological Society.

 Photo of the doctor: (c) Park-Klinik Weißensee GmbH